 This playbook is based on my own experience working as a consultant, then operating a startup accelerator, and eventually becoming an entrepreneur.
-It's not perfect, but I hope it can help you.
-Feel free to share your own tips and tricks in the comment section, I'll add them to the post.
+It's not perfect, so feel free to share your own tips and tricks in the comment section!

 Table of content

 - 1. Prep your ghost deck

 - Conclusion: a good deck doesn't make a good startup